 The English Department at Salesian College has a long and highly impressive record of academic success in English Literature at A Level.
-The majority of grades achieved are A, A and B.
+The majority of grades achieved are A, A and B. Last year 10 of the 12 entrants gained A-B grades.

-The English Literature A Level (Edexcel)

-reflects a greater level of detail in textual study and breadth of knowledge than GCSE.
-The full A Level provides an interesting grounding in complex areas of literature across time, including a study of modern poetry, two canonical novels and one play.
+The reformed English A Level (Edexcel) reflects a greater level of detail in textual study and breadth of literature assessed.
+The AS course, now decoupled from the full A Level, does, however, provide an interesting grounding in complex areas of literature across time, including a study of modern poetry, two canonical novels and one play.
 Students are currently studying: Godot, Streetcar, Never Let Me Go, Frankenstein, A Thousand Splendid Suns and Tess.

-A typical A Level course would also cover Shakespeare and an anthology of criticism, poetry of the Romantics, Chaucer and a coursework project, an independently researched essay, worth 20% of the overall A Level.
-It is a rigorous, interesting an enjoyable course for those with a passion for reading, writing and critical thinking.
+A typical A Level course would also cover Shakespeare and an anthology of criticism, poetry of the Romantics, Chaucer and a coursework project, worth 20% of the overall A Level.
+AS materials must also be revised.